kine/navertical_tasks/README.md

 ![image](images/testPipeline.png)

-## Example of Release Pipeline to release the app into QA container...
+## Example of Release Pipeline to release the app into QA container

 - Install or update scripts
 - Publish Main App to container

 ![image](images/publishPipeline.png)

-## Example of Release Pipeline to release the app online...
+## Example of Release Pipeline to release the app online

 - Install or update scripts
 - Publish App to tenant

 ![image](images/publishOnlinePipeline.png)

-## Example of Release Pipeline to sign the app...
+## Example of Release Pipeline to sign the app

 - Install or update scripts
 - Download secure file